Take One Gram of Neural Features, Get Enhanced Group Robustness: Implementation details

 \subsection{Cross validation on pseudo-group annotations}

 We report in Table~\ref{tab:val_pseudogroup} the results of our grid search on the validation set of each dataset using the \emph{pseudo-annotations} discovered with our method, i.e., using our discovered environments instead of the ground-truth ones.
-Hence, the average and worst-group accuracies in Table~\ref{tab:val_pseudogroup} are computed using the discovered pseudo-groups.
-The hyperparameters used in \textsc{GramStyle}\textit{-cv} correspond to those that yield the best worst-group accuracy in this table.
+Hence, the average and worst group accuracies in Table~\ref{tab:val_pseudogroup} are computed using the discovered pseudo-groups.
+The hyperparameters used in \textsc{GramClust}\textit{-cv} correspond to those which yield the best worst-group accuracy in this table.